 Effect on receipt

-Upon receipt of this primitive, if a CertificateRevocation is presented, an MIS user on a MN or a PoS verifies a signature in the CertificateRevocation, else the MIS user verifies a signature contained in X.509 Certificate Revocation List in the CertificateSerialNumberList.
+Upon receipt of this primitive, if a CertificateRevocation is presented, an MIS user on an MN or a PoS verifies a signature in the CertificateRevocation, else the MIS user verifies a signature contained in X.509 Certificate Revocation List in the CertificateSerialNumberList.
 If the signature is valid and certificate serial numbers indicated by the CertificateSerialNumberList are present, then it deprecates the certificate specified by the CertificateSerialNumber and invokes an MIS_Revoke_Certificate.response primitive with CERT_STATUS "Certificate Revoked", else if the certificate serial numbers indicated by the CertificateSerialNumberList are not present, it invokes an MIS_Revoke_Certificate.response primitive with CERT_STATUS “Not Present”.
 If the signature is not valid, it invokes an MIS_Revoke_Certificate.response primitive with CERT_STATUS "Verification Failed".

+If the ResponseFlag parameter is not present, or ResponseFlag parameter is present and its value is TRUE, the MIS User shall generate an MIS_Push_Group_Manipulate.response primitive.

 MIS_Revoke_Certificate.response